Consumer Medicine Information

 APO-Cefaclor suspension comes in two strengths:

-125mg/5mL: red, sweet, strawberry flavoured suspension in a translucent bottle with
+Red, sweet, strawberry flavoured suspension in a translucent bottle with a white lid.

-250mg/5mL: red, sweet, strawberry flavoured suspension in a translucent bottle with
+Red, sweet, strawberry flavoured suspension in a translucent bottle with a white lid.

 * Not all strengths, pack types and/or pack sizes may be available.